seqeralabs/docs/multiqc_docs/core/reports/customization.md

   mod_section_2: remove
 ```

-## Customising plots
+## customizing plots

 Almost every plot in all MultiQC reports are created using standard plotting functions
 and a plot config.
 You can override any plot config variable you like for any plot to
-customise how these are generated.
+customize how these are generated.

-To do this, first find the plot that you would like to customise and copy it's unique ID.
+To do this, first find the plot that you would like to customize and copy it's unique ID.
 You can find this by clicking export - the name next to the checkbox is the ID.

 Next, you need to find the plot config key(s) that you would like to change.